maxrisher/calendarthat-privacy-policy/README.md

 # supercal-privacy-policy
 Privacy policy for supercalendar

-We collect user submitted calendar event text information.
-We use this data to improve our creation of calendar events.
+We collect user submitted text intended to generate calendar events.
+We use this data to improve our creation of calendar events from text.

 We do not sell any data to third parties.